verhas/javageci/DOCUGEN.md

 #### Snippet Modifiers

-In this section we document the individual snippet modifiers one by one.
+In this section, we document the individual snippet modifiers one by one.

 ##### Trim

 Trim is implemented in the generator class `SnippetTrim`.
-It can remove the spaces from the left of the lines keeping the originall tabbing.
+It can remove the spaces from the left of the lines keeping the original tabbing.
 When a snippet is collected from some deeply nested code structure then it usually happens that each line starts with many spaces.
 This would push the code in the documentation to the right leaving a huge gutter on